This post may contain affiliate links. Read my full disclosure policy.

 • Brush with an egg wash on 1 inch of the edge of the baked pastry.

-• Lay trimmed edge strips on top fo the pastry edge; the egg wash acts as glue.
+• Lay trimmed edge strips on top of the pastry edge; the egg wash acts as glue.
 Brush the top with the egg wash for the beautiful golden color.

 Here we have used option #2 for a higher crust.
 Make sure you use the egg wash on the bottom of the strips to adhere to the dough.

+Step 2: Make the filling.
 No big effort here!
-Just combine and spread on the cooled prebaked crust.
+Just combine the softened cream cheese with the mustard and spices and spread on the cooled pre-baked crust.

 • This works best with smaller or medium-sized asparagus.
 (Though you can always slice the larger stalks in half lengthwise.)

-• Get the asparagus trimmed to the length needed to arrange on the tart.
+• Trim the asparagus to the length needed to arrange on the tart.

 • Toss in a few chive blossoms if you have them.

-baked asparagus tart with golden puff pastry crust
+asparagus tart with golden puff pastry crust, cheesy filling, asparagus and chive blossoms.

 xo